 Investigate the property owners: We will uncover whether the property has a history of violations or whether the property owner has been involved in litigation surrounding negligence in the past.
 We will use our findings to demonstrate that the property owner has a history of negligence when it comes to maintaining their property.

 Collect maintenance records: Having records of when the property was maintained, how often, and what took place can be extremely beneficial.
 If there were known issues that were not addressed, it can help you prove negligence.
 When property owners fail to maintain safe environments for guests, they should be held accountable.

 Our lawyers will use solid evidence as we negotiate full and timely compensation on your behalf.

 Ask About Your Legal Options

 If you have any questions, our attorneys are ready to help you find answers.
 Open during weekly business hours, we offer evening and weekend consultations as well.
 Spanish and Portuguese translation services are available in-house.
-Contact us online, or call 800-469-6476 today to schedule your free initial consultation.
+Contact our New Jersey and New York premises liability attorneys at (973) 721-9984 today to schedule your free initial consultation.